-We have two business segments: Network services and systems integration business segment and ATM operation business segment.
-Network services and systems integration business segment is comprised of: Internet Connectivity services, WAN services, outsourcing services, Systems integration and Equipment sales.
+We have two business segments: a network services and systems integration business segment and an ATM operation business segment.
+Network services and systems integration business segment is comprised of: Internet connectivity services, WAN services, Outsourcing services, Systems integration and Equipment sales.